-Katy Michaud – get geeky and learn about wine
+Katy and Justin Michaud – get geeky and learn about wine

-If you’ve got a geeky side, you’ll really enjoy following Kate Michaud.
+If you’ve got a geeky side, you’ll really enjoy following husband and wife duo Katy and Justin Michaud.

-She’ll post about how the cold weather is affecting her vineyards and what that means for her finished wine.
-On years where it feels hot, she’ll actually check the data and post some charts that show how warm the growing season was in Washington and explain what that heat means for the vineyards.
+And Justin will post about how the cold weather is affecting the vineyards and what that means for finished wine.
+On years where it feels hot, they both actually check the data and post some charts that show how warm the growing season was in Washington and explain what that heat means for the vineyards.

-Plus, she’s got a really funny sense of humor.
-Sometimes she and her daughter respond to the wine reviews together and it cracks me up every time.
+Plus, the Michauds have a really funny sense of humor.
+Sometimes Katy and her daughter respond to the wine reviews together and it cracks me up every time.

-Rod Easthope – epicly detailed tasting notes and vintage reports
+Rod Easthope – epically detailed tasting notes and vintage reports

 Rod’s was the incredibly talented head winemaker from one of New Zealand’s most iconic wineries (Craggy Range) before he got Angel funding and struck out on his own.
 Now we get great wines from Rod and they each come with incredible vintage reports and tasting notes.

 “Another fantastic vintage with a long dry summer and autumn – ideal conditions for the accumulation of aroma and flavour.
 To realise the grapes full potential, harvesting took place in the cool of the morning and after crushing, the juice was allowed to sit in contact with grape skins for a further 6 hours.
 Then a cool fermentation took place followed by a a few months where the wine remained on contact with the spent yeast (lees).